 Who Was Thomas Edison?

 Thomas Alva Edison (February 11, 1847 to October 18, 1931) was an American inventor who is considered one of America's leading businessmen.
 Edison rose from humble beginnings to work as an inventor of major technology, including the first commercially viable incandescent light bulb.
-He is credited today for helping to build America's economy during the nation's vulnerable early years.
+He is credited today for helping to build America's economy during the Industrial Revolution.

 What Did Thomas Edison Invent?

 Thomas Edison’s inventions included the telegraph, the universal stock ticker, the phonograph, the first commercially practical incandescent electric light bulb, alkaline storage batteries and the Kinetograph (a camera for motion pictures).

 Inventor Thomas Edison was born on February 11, 1847, in Milan, Ohio.

 Thomas Edison was the youngest of seven children of Samuel and Nancy Edison.
 His father was an exiled political activist from Canada, while his mother was an accomplished school teacher and a major influence in Thomas’ early life.

 An early bout with scarlet fever as well as ear infections left Edison with hearing difficulties in both ears as a child and nearly deaf as an adult.
 Edison would later recount, with variations on the story, that he lost his hearing due to a train incident in which his ears were injured.
 But others have tended to discount this as the sole cause of his hearing loss.